 In your resume, go beyond mere job descriptions to highlight achievement.
-If your title is “consultant,” saying that you “consulted on projects” is redundant and uninformative at best.
-Writing that you “Led a 6-member team working on a biotech outsourcing project to Singapore with a budget of $X; it came in on time and under budget” conveys infinitely more.
+If your title is “consultant,” saying that you “consulted on diverse projects globally” is redundant and uninformative at best.
+Writing that you “Led a 6-member team working on a biotech outsourcing project to Singapore with a budget of $X; it came in on time and under budget.” conveys infinitely more.

 MIT Sloan MBA video statement

 Please take a minute to introduce yourself to your future classmates via video.
 Include a bit on your past experience and why MIT Sloan is the best place for you to pursue your MBA.
 Videos should be a single take (no editing) lasting no more than one minute and consisting of you speaking directly to the camera.
 We recommend using an application such as QuickTime or iMovie to record yourself.